Willie Nelson: Personal life

 During his childhood, Nelson grew interested in martial arts.
 He ordered self-defense manuals on jujitsu and judo that he saw advertised in Batman and Superman comic books.
 Nelson started to formally practice kung fu after he moved to Nashville, in the 1960s.
-During the 1980s, Nelson began training in taekwondo and now holds a second-degree black belt in that discipline.
+In the 1980s, Nelson began training in taekwondo and now holds a second-degree black belt in that discipline.
 During the 1990s, Nelson started to practice the Korean martial art GongKwon Yusul.
 In 2014, after 20 years in the discipline, his Grand Master Sam Um presented him with a fifth-degree black belt in a ceremony held in Austin, Texas.
 A 2014 Tae Kwon Do Times magazine interview revealed that Nelson had developed an unorthodox manner of training during the lengthy periods of time he was on tour.
 Nelson would conduct his martial arts training on his tour bus "The Honeysuckle Rose" and send videos to his supervising Master for review and critique.

 In March 2021, Nelson recorded a version of the popular standard "I'll Be Seeing You" that was used on a public service announcement by the Ad Council to encourage COVID-19 vaccination in the United States.
 Earlier in January 2021, Nelson and his sister received the Moderna COVID-19 vaccine.
 In May 2022, Nelson postponed several shows after he contracted COVID-19.
 Nelson's wife detailed that he was severely affected by the illness, and that he received a treatment including Paxlovid, monoclonal antibodies, and steroids.
 Nelson resumed his tour in September 2022.
-During June 2024, Nelson had to cancel his performances at Outlaw Music Festival due to health complications and was ordered to rest for four days by a doctor.
+In June 2024, Nelson had to cancel his performances at the Outlaw Music Festival due to health complications, and was ordered to rest for four days by a doctor.